Amphibians of Australia: Origins

 Australia and New Guinea are the two major land masses which make up the Australian continent.
 During its history, there have been many land connections between New Guinea and Australia.
 The most recent of which severed 10,000 years ago during the transition from a glacial period to the current interglacial period.
 The result of this recent land connection on the Australian amphibian fauna has been the swapping of species, and even families.
 The origin of the frog species found on both land masses can be determined by their distributions.
-It is likely that White's tree frog (Litoria caerulea) migrated from Australia to New Guinea, as it is widespread in Australia and only inhabits small areas within New Guinea.
-Whereas the giant tree frog (Litoria infrafrenata) is likely from New Guinea, as it is widespread in New Guinea, and only inhabits the Cape York Peninsula in Australia.
-The single Nyctimystes species in Australia is another example of genus swapping that occurred between New Guinea and Australia.
+It is likely that White's tree frog (Pelodryas caerulea) migrated from Australia to New Guinea, as it is widespread in Australia and only inhabits small areas within New Guinea.
+Whereas the giant tree frog (Sandyrana infrafrenata) is likely from New Guinea, as it is widespread in New Guinea, and only inhabits the Cape York Peninsula in Australia.

-There are two families which are widely distributed throughout the Northern Hemisphere which only inhabit far northern Australia.
-These are Microhylidae and the Ranidae.
-Two of the 59 genera of Microhylidae, and only one of approximately 750 species of Ranidae are native to Australia.
+There are two families which are widely distributed throughout the Northern Hemisphere which only inhabit far northern Australia: Microhylidae and Ranidae.
+Two of the 59 genera of Microhylidae and only one of approximately 460 species of Ranidae are native to the Australian mainland (a further two genera of Microhylid are found on Dauan Island in the Torres Strait).
 Although both these families are widely distributed throughout the world, they have only recently reached Australia and New Guinea.
 This is because the Australian continent has remained isolated since its separation from Antarctica, and as it has drifted north towards Asia, many species have been able to cross into New Guinea, and eventually Australia.
 However, most of the ecological niches filled by frogs had been filled before the ranids and microhylids reached Australia, so only a limited number of species have established.